What is really wrong with the counter

 and east.

-The LTTE's aim, obviously, is to stymie and subvert the army's
+The LTTE's aim, obviously, is to stymie and

-has had in developing its local counter insurgency resources in the
+resources the army has had in developing its local counter

-north and east.
-Now the group is black listed by the army for
+insurgency resources in the north and east.
+Now the group is black

-allegedly having close links with the Tigers and for taking up their
+listed by the army for allegedly having close links with the Tigers

-cause as the only legitimate politcal course for the Tamil people.
+and for taking up their cause as the only legitimate politcal course

-The EPRLF and the EROS have floundered - the former crumbled and
+for the Tamil people.
+The EPRLF and the EROS have floundered - the

-imploded due to factional squabbles and the latter was absorbed by
+former crumbled and imploded due to factional squabbles and the

-the Tigers, the remnant is neither fish nor fowl.
-One of the basic
+latter was absorbed by the Tigers, the remnant is neither fish nor

-principles of counter insurgency is to have many para-military and
+fowl.
+One of the basic principles of counter insurgency is to have

-gathering, psy-ops and most importantly for creating an alternative
+population for intelligence gathering, psy-ops and most importantly

-political space and for helping the state to reduce its military
+for creating an alternative political space and for helping the

-presence and hence expenditure.
+state to reduce its military presence and hence expenditure.

 But in the Eelam war para-military groups are being turned by the